 In any event, the more you learn about deet, the less terrible the itching of a mosquito bite seems.

 Better Bets for Bugs

 Ok, so you want to avoid deet when buying an insect repellent, but beyond that I always prefer plant-based products (conventional brands like Off typically contain fragrance and other chemicals in addition to deet).
-My favorite natural repellent is Bugs Be Gone by Sierra Sage, which is both effective in keeping insects at bay, and also totally lacks that gross citronella scent (I know some of you probably dig that smell; I don’t!).
+My favorite natural repellent is Badger Bug Spray , it is both effective at keeping insects at bay, and also totally lacks that gross citronella scent (I know some of you probably dig that smell; I don’t!).
 An added bonus: all ingredients are organic.
-We now carry Bugs Be Gone in our online store.

 Note that the good stuff–be it Bugs be Gone or another natural brand– always requires more frequent applications than products containing deet.
 But because Bugs Be Gone is so pure, there is no need to rinse it off when not outside with the bugs.
 The EPA warns us that we should indeed wash deet from our skin after each use, in order to avoid “side effects.”
 Manufacturers tell us that conventional bug spray should not be used under clothing or on damaged skin, and to always wash it off between applications.
 This sort of warning doesn’t exactly inspire confidence.

 This summer, be smart about biting insects…but be just as smart about the bug spray you choose.